nullcline/nullcline/README.md

 in my free time i enjoy reading about physics, neuroscience, philosophy, and machine learning (very original i know).

-i also like playing rogue-likes and platforming games (https://steamcommunity.com/id/nullcline_/)
+i also like playing rogue-likes and platforming games (https://steamcommunity.com/id/nullcline_/), as well as filmmaking/editing (https://www.youtube.com/@nullcline_
+)

 ### contact
 if you think i'm cool enough to hire my [resume can be found here](https://nullcline.github.io/files/andrew-resume-2023_06_30.pdf)